RollerskiSeries/RollerskiSeries.github.io/README.md

 # RollerskiSeries.github.io

 ## Making Changes
-To publish changes, edit the file you want and then "Commit changes" to "main".
+To publish changes, edit the file you want and then "Commit changes" to "directly to the main branch".
 This will push an update online after a few minutes.
 All changes are recorded so it is possible to revert to an old version.

 ## Rules
 These are written in markdown in rules.md.
 This is quite flexible to edit